oldner/redis-lite/README.md

 ![Build Status](https://github.com/oldner/redis-lite/actions/workflows/go.yml/badge.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Redis-Lite** is a lightweight, multi-threaded, in-memory key-value store built from scratch in Go.
+This project is developed to see how **Redis** works under the hooks.
+It is a personal project.

 It is designed to showcase core backend engineering concepts: **TCP networking**, **Concurrency (Mutexes & Goroutines)**, **Sharding**, and **Protocol Parsing (RESP)**.